• Skip to primary navigation

 The first of these is the ultrasonic parking sensors.
 These work by sensing how close your vehicle is to the sensing unit.
 The sensing unit then sends the information to a separate component that acts just like a traffic light.

-Green is go and indicates it has detected your vehicle.
-Yellow is activated when your vehicle is 8 feet from the desired stopping location, and red is stop.
-The nice thing about these is that the light unit can be mounted in an easy spot to see.
+Green means go and indicates it has detected your vehicle.
+Yellow is activated when your vehicle is getting close to the desired stopping location, and red is stop.
+A nice feature about these is that the light unit can be mounted in an easy spot to see.

-The best of these is the Park Zone PZ-1900.
-This one is dual power and can run on batteries or the AC adapter.
-If using the AC adapter, the batteries act as a back up in case the power goes out.
-The Park Zone PZ-1600 is less expensive, but it’s powered by batteries only.
+The best of these is the STKR Adjustable Parking Sensor (Striker).
+It is dual power and can run on 4x AA batteries or a USB-C cable with a power adapter (not included).
+If using the power adapter, the batteries act as a backup in case the power goes out.

 There are a couple of drawbacks with this type of parking sensor that you need to be aware of.
-First, it will not allow you to get much closer than 16 inches from the sensing unit.
-If you need to get much closer than that to the wall, you will need to choose a different parking aid.
+First, it will not allow you to get closer than 6 inches from the sensing unit.
+If you need to get much closer than that, you will need to choose a different parking aid.
+If that is the case, then we recommend the Garage Parking Assistant Digital Meter.

 5. Garage Parking Laser